September 25, 2016

 TILEFISH TRIP DESCRIPTIONS

 2-DAY TILEFISH – These trips leave at 10:00 PM and arrive at the fishing grounds around 6:00 AM.
 We fish until sunset on the first day and from sunrise the second day until about 12:00 noon.
 We return between 6:00 - 7:00 PM on the second day.
-We fish depths ranging from 400-1,000 feet and the catch is a mix of Tilefish, Hake, Rosefish, Grouper and Barrelfish.
-Last year, these trips were almost exclusively 'Southern Canyon' trips, but this year we may fish anywhere from the Hudson Canyon to the 'Southern Canyons'.
+We fish depths ranging from 400 to 1,000 feet and the catch is a mix of Tilefish, Hake, Rosefish, Grouper and Barrelfish.
+Last year, these trips were almost exclusively 'Southern Canyon' trips, but this year we may fish anywhere from the Block Canyon to the 'Southern Canyons'.
 It is our intention to fish the areas we think should be the most productive for any given trip and not fish a specific area based on a trip description written months earlier.

-1½-DAY TILEFISH – This trip leaves at 10:00 PM and arrives at the fishing grounds around 6:00 AM.
-We fish from sunrise until sunset then head for home, returning between 4:30 and 5:30 AM.
-Depths may vary from 250-1,000 feet.
+1½-DAY TILEFISH – These trips leave at 10:00 PM and arrive at the fishing grounds around 6:00 AM.
+We fish from around sunrise until sunset then head for home, returning between 4:30 and 5:30 AM.
+Depths may vary from 250 to 1,000 feet.

 2½-DAY WORLD RECORD TILEFISH HUNT – These trips leave at 8:00 PM and arrive at the fishing grounds the following morning.
 We fish until around sunset on both the first and second day.
-We leave for home around sunset on the second day and return at approximately 6:00 AM the following morning.
+We leave for home around sunset on the second day and return at approximately 5:00-6:00 AM the following morning.

 VOYAGER TUNA TRIPS